 A successful lawn care service could also use “sticker products” for tougher to control weeds.
 Some weeds are better controlled with an additive mixed into the product that allows it to “stick” to the waxy leaves rather than just running off.

-4. Using Both Pre- and Post-Emergent Weed Controls
+4. Use Both Pre-emergent and Post-emergent Weed Controls

-5. Making the Right Choice of Product Formulations
+5. Make the Right Choice of Product Formulations

-Product is available in both liquid and granular form but what’s best often depends on the exact scenario.
-We have found that liquid is best for any post-emergent control that is required as it provides better coverage of leaf tissues.
+Wedd control products are available in both liquid and granular form but what’s best often depends on the exact scenario.
+Another weed control tip, liquid is best for any post-emergent control that is required as it provides better coverage of leaf tissues.
 But granular pre-emergents are best when it comes to treating crabgrass.
 Your lawn care technician should be able to make the right choice between liquid or granular when the situation calls for it.